INFO-4602-5602/project1-team/README.md

 <h3>Team Roles</h3>

-* **Zanqing Feng**: Creating our fourth visualization
+* **Zanqing Feng**: Creating our bar chart of `Total BRR` and `Annual Revenue` visualization
-* **Sam Molnar**: Creating our second visualization, Making the python scripts for pre-processing our data, Protyping
+* **Sam Molnar**: Creating our bubble chart visualization, Making the python scripts for pre-processing our data, Protyping
-* **Allie Morgan**: Created our first visualization, Protyping, Making README
+* **Allie Morgan**: Created our random forest visualization, Protyping, Making README
-* **Conner Simmering**: Created our third visualization, Picking a dashboard for all of our visualizations to fit into, Protyping
+* **Conner Simmering**: Created our map visualization, Picking a dashboard for all of our visualizations to fit into, Protyping
-* **Matt Whitlock**: Created our fifth visualization, Protyping
+* **Matt Whitlock**: Created our distribution of contract length visualization, Protyping

 <h3>How to Run our Visualization</h3>